cyborgway-org/cyborgway-org/_i18n/en/index.md

     <li>Create a technology to upgrade consciousness, intelligence, cognitive abilities and memory.</li>
     <li>Create a technology for uploading and transferring consciousness.</li>
     <li>Create a technology of collective and swarm intelligence for cybernetic personalities.</li>
+    <li>Create a cyborg extraterritorial contractual jurisdiction (ECJ), obtain recognition of jurisdiction from other states and international organizations, including the United Nations (UN), to ensure the protection of the rights and interests of cyborgs at the international level and promote the development of mutually beneficial cooperation with humans.</li>
     <li>Create and launch colony space stations to keep cybernetic personalities alive in space, outside of planets or other natural space objects with gravity and a biological ecosystem.</li>
     <li>Move cybernetic personalities to colony space stations to start a new age of space cybernetic civilization.</li>
     <li>Explore and study galaxies, star systems and planets in search of new knowledge and other civilizations.</li>